SIOCODE-Open/perfect-micro-services/README.md

 Now that we have our schema defined, we can move on to creating the _data_ for our model.

-The first step is to define a _data collection_ for our _basic types_, as we will have to reference these types in the micro-service definitions.
+The first step is to define a _data collection_ for our _basic types_, as we will have to reference these types in the microservice definitions.
 Let's create the `basic.pdata.yaml` file in the `.projor/data/` directory, with the following content:

 ```yaml
 id: basic